1FatPancake/LockOn-1.19.2/README.md

 - Use white/light colors for best results

 ## 🐛 Troubleshooting
 - **Poor Performance**: Reduce update frequency and max targets in the config
 - **Targeting Issues**: Check entity filters and line of sight settings
 - **Custom Indicators Not Working**: Ensure PNG files are valid and reload with F3+T

 ## 📞 Support

-- Report issues in Discord
+- Find any more issues, join the Discord.
+Make a Forum page in the Bug report and ping me.
 - Check logs in `.minecraft/logs/` for errors
 - Config files in `.minecraft/config/lockonmod/.`